FieryFork/FieryFork.github.io/mymusic.md

 </audio>
 <br>
 <br>
 This is my piece titled *Kelly 2*.
 It uses an internal name it had for a while.
-I composed the score and generated it by hand for the Antiquated Beat album.
+I composed the score and synthesized it for the Antiquated Beat album.
 <br>
 <audio controls>
   <source src="kelly2.mp3" type="audio/mpeg">